enricobottazzi/ZK-SBT/README.md

 ### SoulBound Token

-The data structure used to represent a claim on-chain is a Non Transferable ERC721 [`PrivateSoulMinter`](./contracts/contracts/PrivateSoulMinter.sol)
+The data structure used to represent a claim on-chain is a non-transferable ERC721 [`PrivateSoulMinter`](./contracts/contracts/PrivateSoulMinter.sol)

-- The SBT contains an hash of the signed claim.
+- The ZK SBT contains an hash of the signed claim.
 This is the only information related to the claim stored on-chain.
-- The SBT is minted by the issuer smart contract to the claim receiver
+- The ZK SBT is minted by the issuer smart contract to the claim receiver

 ### ZKP Generation and Verification

 Smart contracts can make query to someone's claim and verify the query inside a Smart Contract.
 The query can be "you must be over 18 to interact with my contract".

-In this example I created a smart contract that gives access to an airdrop only to people that prove being over 18 [`PrivateOver18Airdrop`](./contracts/contracts/PrivateOver18Airdrop.sol).
+In this example, the smart contract that gives access to an airdrop only to people that prove being over 18 [`PrivateOver18Airdrop`](./contracts/contracts/PrivateOver18Airdrop.sol).

 The query, on a elementary level, looks like this: